LukeGrahamLandry/lukegrahamlandry.github.io/forge-1.16-tutorial-src/java-basics.md

     String foo;
     String foo2, foo3, foo4;

-To give our variable a value other than the default we can either initialize it with a value:
+To give our variable a value other than the default we can initialize it with a value:

     int foo = 1;

-Alternatively, first declare the variable and later in the code give it something to store.
+Or, first declare the variable and later in the code give it a value to store:

     int foo;
     foo = 1;